Skip to content

 What It Means

-Subpart G of 21 CFR Part 111 establishes requirements for packaging and labeling operations specifically.
-Key requirements include: written procedures for packaging and labeling operations (111.153), examination and documentation of packaging and labels received (111.155-111.160), QC release of packaging and labels from quarantine (111.165), pre-run examination against the master manufacturing record, issuance control, representative sample inspection, destruction of obsolete labels, and label reconciliation.
+Subpart G of 21 CFR Part 111 (Sections 111.153-111.180) establishes requirements for the components, packaging, and labels you receive, and for product you receive for packaging or labeling as a dietary supplement.
+Key requirements include: written procedures for handling these materials (111.153), examination and documentation of components, packaging, and labels received (111.155-111.160), and quality-control release from quarantine before use (111.165).
+The packaging and labeling OPERATIONS themselves (filling, labeling, line controls, and label reconciliation) are governed separately by Subpart L (Sections 111.403-111.430).
 FDA's Compliance Program 7321.008 (updated August 18, 2025) includes a packaging/labeling-only inspection track for facilities that only package/label supplements (not manufacture).
 The Txsyn Int LLC warning letter (July 2024) is a canonical example of Subpart G failures: no written procedures, no QC release from quarantine for received product.

 What It Is Not

-Subpart G is specifically about packaging and labeling OPERATIONS.
-It is distinct from Part 111's other subparts covering manufacturing (Subpart E), laboratory operations (Subpart J), and records (Subpart P).
+Subpart G is about the components, packaging, and labels you RECEIVE; the packaging and labeling OPERATIONS themselves are Subpart L. It is distinct from Part 111's other subparts covering manufacturing operations (Subpart K), laboratory operations (Subpart J), and records (Subpart P).
 A facility can be FDA-registered for packaging/labeling only, without manufacturing capabilities.

 Evidence and References